 Before selling your antiques, it’s always a good idea to have them appraised.
 This will give you an understanding of what you have so that you won’t be underpaid.
 You can have an appraiser or dealer physically inspect your antique and give you a written evaluation.

 When determining your antique’s value, dealers and appraisers take several factors into consideration.
 They will ask questions about its history.
 They will also examine it for manufacturing marks, signatures, color, composition, and condition.
-According to Old and Sold, repairing or restoring the antique may lower its value, so hold off until after it is appraised.
+Repairing or restoring the antique may lower its value, so hold off until after it is appraised.

 One other thing can affect its value: supply and demand, so timing sometimes plays a part.
 American Society of Appraisers suggests asking an appraiser during an initial valuation as to how long the appraisal will be up-to-date.
 Antiques can raise or lower in value as demand for them changes.